samklemm/trace/README.md

 ## Future Improvements:
 Better data input verification and restrictions on the format of the form inputs.

 If given more time or resources, we would have liked to been able to define a method of determining what records are truly outliers and which are truly statistically significant.
-Perhaps we could've ran a could linear regressions and eventually determined a more reliable set of variables than arbitrarily placing cutoffs.
+Perhaps we could've ran linear regressions and eventually determined a more reliable set of variables than arbitrarily placing cutoffs.

 Successfully connect to the database with options to read and create location and person records.